andyDevMdg/react-todo/README.md

-# react-todo
-This is a to do App made with react
+A todo App made with react